sterlingwes/unocha-flashes/parsed/westbank-casualties.md

 * On 8 January, Israeli forces shot and killed three Palestinians during an undercover raid in Tulkarm city.
 According to video footage which is widely circulating in the media, and which cannot be verified, Israeli soldiers appear continue shooting at an injured Palestinian while he appeared to be lying incapacitated on the ground and a military jeep appeared to run over another injured individual. ((92 for #1))

 ### Settler Violence ((28 for #5))

+### Settler Violence

+* Since 7 October 2023 and as of 8 January 2024, OCHA has recorded 386 Israeli settler attacks against Palestinians, resulting in Palestinian casualties (36 incidents), damage to Palestinian-owned property (302 incidents), or both casualties and damage to property (48 incidents).
+The number of such incidents represents almost one third of all settler attacks against Palestinians in the West Bank recorded from 1 January 2023 to date.
+And reflects a daily average of four incidents, compared with seven daily incidents reported between 7 October and 10 November 2023\.
+This is the highest daily average of settler-related incidents affecting Palestinians since 2006\. ((98 for #1))

+* In 2023, 1,229 incidents involving settlers in the West Bank, including East Jerusalem (with or without Israeli forces), resulted in Palestinian casualties, property damage or both.
+Some 913 of these incidents resulted in damage, 163 resulted in casualties and 153 resulted in both.
+This is the highest number of settler attacks against Palestinians in any given year since OCHA started recording incidents involving settlers in 2006\. ((100 for #3))

+### Displacement (West Bank) ((31 for #4))

 ### Displacement (West Bank)